PROTECTING ANTARCTIC GIANTS

 Humpback and southern right whales make epic migrations thousands of kilometres to feed in the summer-time.

 Minke whales are found around the entire continent and they feed along sea-ice.
 We don’t know their migration patterns and how climate change will impact feeding areas.
-The lives of the critically endangered Antarctic blue whales – Earth’s largest living creature – are still a mystery to us.
+The lives of the Critically Endangered Antarctic blue whales – Earth’s largest living creature – are still a mystery to us.
 Their population is not recovering and scientists do not know why.

 Krill underwater with fact

-© WWF Australia - supplied
+Krill underwater © WWF-Australia - supplied

 WWF is working hard with partners to give Antarctic ocean giants a voice, implementing innovative conservation solutions such as establishing marine protected areas in the Southern Ocean.
 Establishing well-managed MPAs can help maintain krill populations and deliver effective biodiversity conservation, helping protect future generations of whales.